 He commenced his media career as a journalist and content maker with John Fairfax Limited at its Macquarie Network news/talk station 5DN 972 in 1985.
-Andrew initially commenced working on Saturday afternoon and during school holidays.
+Andrew initially began working on Saturday afternoon and then during school holidays.
 He was aged 15.

 In Melbourne he served as Chair of the annual Winter Blanket Appeal for three years and as a co-opted Board Member of the Victorian Relief Committee.
 In 2005, in the appeal’s 71st year, Andrew achieved a record 10,000 new donated blankets.

 In 2005 he was a Board Member of the GLBTIQ+ midsumma Festival in Melbourne and in 2009 Andrew delivered the keynote address at Fair Day in Victoria Park, the opening event for the annual Sydney Gay and Lesbian Mardi Gras Festival.